siderai/brain-games/README.md

 In every game you should answer three arithmetic questions.
 After a correct answer you pass to the next question, otherwise the game is over.

 KISS, DRY, YAGNI are applied to code style.
-Generally, this CLI app has 3 levels of abstraction, isolated from each other: script, engine and game logic.
+Generally, this CLI app has 3 levels of abstraction, isolated from each other: the script, the engine and the game logic.
 The executable scripts are divided from the logic of each game as well as from the game engine.
-The game engine itself is created to avoid repetitions in common gameplay parts: greeting, questioning, game summary.
+The game engine itself is created to avoid repetitions in common gameplay parts: greeting, questioning, summary.

 Training project at hexlet.io.
 ## Tasks: